• Skip to primary navigation

 Make ahead Instructions:

-• You can make your cupcakes a day in advance.
-Store them at room temp, covering tightly.
-Same way cream cheese frosting can be made a day or 2 in advance.
-Store it in the refrigerator.
+• Cupcakes: You can make your cupcakes a day in advance.
+Store them at room temperature, covered tightly.

 Storage Information: